pratham87/CtCI/README.md

 4. Explain what the following code does: ((n & (n-1)) == 0).

 5. Write a function to determine the number of bits required to convert integer A to integer B. Input: 31, 14 Output: 2

+6. Write a program to swap odd and even bits in an integer with as few instructions as possible (e.g., bit 0 and bit 1 are swapped, bit 2 and bit 3 are swapped, etc).

+7. An array A[1...n] contains all the integers from 0 to n except for one number which is missing.
+In this problem, we cannot access an entire integer in A with a single opera- tion.
+The elements of A are represented in binary, and the only operation we can use to access them is “fetch the jth bit of A[i]”, which takes constant time.
+Write code to  nd the missing integer.
+Can you do it in O(n) time?